MichaelS239/ComputationalWorkshop/README.md

 - Numerical differentiation
 - Numerical integration
 - Numerical methods for solving initial value problems for ODE
+- Numerical methods for solving systems of linear equations
+- Numerical methods for finding eigenvalues of a matrix
+- Numerical methods for solving boundary value problems
+- Numerical methods for solving heat equation
+- Multivariable optimization

 The topics of tasks are the following:
 - Semester 5: